sanma-icfpc/icfpc2025/minotaur/README.md

 # 3) Submit a guess (example builds a trivial 1-room guess like the local judge demo)
 #    Switch to the 1-room toy problem and auto-solve it:
+#    If your guess was correct, Minotaur will mark your challenge as success and give a chance to another agent in the queue.
 status, _ = post_json("/select", {"problemName": "superdumb", "id": "ignored"})
 status, ex = post_json("/explore", {"plans": ["0"]})
 label = ex.get("results", [[0]])[0][0]